ESR 12 Building coherent social protection systems

 The project involves a strong collaboration between the Institute of Development Research and Development Policy at RUB and the International Institute of Social Studies of EUR and therefore includes mandatory research stays of the ESR in The Hague for six months in total.

-Further secondments are planned as field research periods (2 months each) in Africa, supervised by the SD Dombo University of Business and Integrated Development Studies (Ghana), the University of the Western Cape (South Africa) and Makerere University (Uganda).
+Further secondments are planned as field research periods (3 months each) in Africa, supervised by the University of the Western Cape (South Africa) and Makerere University (Uganda).